ygeorgiev-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/_index.md

 ## Non-root user

-By default, API Portal container runs as a non-root container.
-Although this makes containers more secure, it has some volumes-related issues too.
+By default, API Portal container runs as a non-root container, which makes containers more secure but results in some volumes-related issues.
+For more information, see the [data persistence](/docs/apim_installation/apiportal_docker/docker_portal_run_image/#create-data-volumes-to-persist-data) section.